Is Satan a real figure or not?

 Is there help for these 'demonized' believers?

-A demon's power on a believer is only so strong as they tolerate sin in their lives.
-As he sincerely repents from his sins, the demons will lose their foothold and be driven away.
+A demon’s influence on a believer is only as strong as they allow sin in their lives.
+Repent of our sins, and the demons will leave.
 Ants go where there are crumbs.
-Eliminate the crumbs, and the ants go away.
+Remove the crumbs, and the ants will go away.

 "He had healed many, with the result that all those who had afflictions pressed about Him in order to touch Him.
 And whenever the unclean spirits beheld Him, they would fall down before Him and cry out, saying, "You are the Son of God!"
 And He earnestly warned them not to make Him known."
 (Mark 3:10-12)